ajish097/lanyon/_posts/2017-04-07-THE MAX LINES [MAXLN].md

 link: http://www.spoj.com/problems/MAXLN/
 ---
 <script src='https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-MML-AM_CHTML'></script>
+Click [here](http://www.spoj.com/problems/MAXLN/) or on the post title to read the question.
 This is an interesting problem which can be sovled with the help of some elementary level calculus.
 The whole idea is to use the concept of maximizing a function.

 From [thales theorem](https://en.wikipedia.org/wiki/Thales%27_theorem) we know that the  $$\angle CAB$$ is right angle.